-The University of Nottingham takes a proactive approach towards developing disability sport and are one of a small number of universities who employ a Disability Sport Officer.
+The University of Nottingham takes a proactive approach towards developing disability sport and are one of a small number of universities who employ a Disability Sport Officer, Hannah Webber.

-Whether you want to participate for fun, fitness, to achieve your personal best or even to compete in the Paralympic Games, the Disability Sport Officer and rest of the University’s Sport Department will do our best to support you in your ambitions.
+Whether you want to participate for fun, fitness, to achieve your personal best or even to compete in the Paralympic Games, the Disability Sport Officer and UoN Sport will strive to support you in your ambitions.

 We also work closely with the Students’ Union and Student Support Services to deliver an inclusive sporting programme for everyone at the University.